 Imagine, if you will, all workers on a job site who might potentially be in harm’s way being outfitted with an array of wearable sensors on their person, monitoring in real-time:

 In addition to all these small, unobtrusive sensors, is a Controller Unit no larger than most call phones attached to the wearer’s belt?
-This Controller aggregates all of these sensor inputs and wirelessly relays them to a network gateway on the job site, which in turn passes all that information to a server that analyzes and processes that information, and then presents real-time status and analysis to site supervisors and managers.
+This Controller aggregates all of these sensor inputs and wirelessly relays them to a network gateway on the job site, passing all that information to a server that analyzes and processes that information and then presents real-time status and analysis to site supervisors and managers.

-In this scenario, little things like knowing that all Personal Protective Equipment (PPE) is being worn is known instantly.
-If, for example, a worker takes off their helmet and sets it down, the system knows and then alerts the supervisor/foreman who can respond appropriately.
+In this scenario, knowing that all Personal Protective Equipment (PPE) is being worn is known instantly.
+If, for example, a worker takes off their helmet and sets it down, the system knows and then alerts the supervisor/foreman, who can respond appropriately.

 But it doesn’t end there.
 Now imagine this IoT system also features Zone sensors for dangerous areas where personnel is not allowed to go.
 Should someone inadvertently enter such a danger zone, the GPS geolocator/geofencing application sends a warning alert.

 How about Confined Space wearable sensors that also measure the air for dangerous gasses or sufficient levels of Oxygen?
 Yes, that’s part of it, too – along with measuring the worker’s heart rate and body temperature to ensure no one is getting overheated or experiencing physical distress.

 How about vehicle sensors?
 One of the most common safety incidents on major job sites involves vehicles coming into contact with other vehicles and/or personnel.
 IoT can use GPS to track all personnel and vehicles, with predictive logic looking for potential collisions and sending out appropriate alarms to the drivers of those vehicles for collision avoidance.